-The circle symbol or Enso is popular in Zen Buddhism’s religion, but what does it signify or mean?
+The circle symbol or Enso is popular in Zen Buddhism, but what does it signify or mean?
 It’s both intriguing and yet confusing, just like Zen Buddhism.

 When we look at an Enso, we think of a circle, but we often forget it is an empty circle.
 Emptiness or 虚無 Kyomu in Japanese is an essential part of Buddhist thought.

-All things are empty of intrinsic existence is what Buddhism teaches (Shunyata).
-There is no fixed reality of anything, all changes.
+All things are empty of intrinsic existence is what Buddhism teaches (Sunyata in Sanskrit).
+There is no fixed separate reality of anything, all things change.

 Like word, the Enso points to Emptiness but is it not Emptiness itself.
 Like a finger that points to the moon, but it’s not the moon itself.
 It’s the same as the Kanziwa illusion; the pac-man shapes give rise to a triangle, but they are not the triangle you see.

 The same is with the circle; the hole in the centre is not drawn, but it is there, but we forget is there.
 The circle is like the map the circumscribes an empty territory.